apache/orc/site/specification/ORCv0.md

 seconds after 1 January 2015, and a SECONDARY stream that records the number of nanoseconds.

-Because the number of nanoseconds often has a large number of trailing zeros, the number has trailing decimal zero digits removed and the last three bits are used to record how many zeros were removed. if the trailing zeros are more than 2.
-Thus 1000 nanoseconds would be serialized as 0x0a and 100000 would be serialized as 0x0c.
+Because the number of nanoseconds often has a large number of trailing zeros, further encoding is employed before unsigned integer run length encoding.
+When the number of trailing zero digits is 2 or more, these trailing zero digits are removed and the last three bits are used to record how many zeros were removed, relative to 1.
+If there are fewer than 2 trailing zero digits, the last three bits are 0, and the raw nanoseconds are bit shifted by 3.
+Thus 1000 nanoseconds would be serialized as 0x0a; 100000 would be serialized as 0x0c; and 21 nanoseconds would be serialized as 0xA8.

 Encoding      | Stream Kind     | Optional | Contents
 :------------ | :-------------- | :------- | :-------